Hot pot: China

 Chinese hot pots are often divided into "Southern style" and "Northern style", paralleling the northern and southern Chinese cultural divide.
 Although there are wide regional variations, in general, Southern styles tend to have spicy broths and complex dipping sauces, and are heavier on seafood, vegetables and mushrooms, while Northern styles are simpler and focus more on meat, particularly mutton.

 According to research, 67 different spices and condiments are commonly used in traditional Chinese hotpot, involving 82 plant species of 50 genera in 26 families.

-Modern eateries offer a partitioned pot with differently flavored broths in each section.
-More traditional or older establishments often serve a fragrant, mild broth in a large brass vessel heated by burning coals in a central chimney.
-The broth is simmered in a deep, donut-shaped bowl surrounding the chimney.

 Northern styles

 Instant-boiled mutton (涮羊肉 (Shuàn Yángròu)) could be viewed as representative of "northern style hot pot", which focus on the main ingredients rather than the soup base.
 Water is used as the main ingredient of the hotpot instead of the flavored broth.

 The Manchu hot pot (東北酸菜火鍋) uses plenty of suan cai (Chinese cabbage pickle) (酸菜 (suān cài)) to make the broth sour.

 In Hubei cuisine, hot pot is normally prepared with hot spices and Sichuan pepper.
 Items supplied to be cooked in this broth include mushrooms, thinly shaved beef or lamb, lettuce, and various other green vegetables.